nederbilel/movie/README.md

 ## Features
 - List of movies with title, description, poster URL, rating
-- Filter by title (case-insensitive substring) and minimum rating (0-5)
+- Filter by title (case-insensitive substring) and by clicking minimum star rating
-- Add a new movie with validation
+- Add a new movie via Bootstrap modal with validation
+- Star-based rating display and input (toggle click to set/reset)
+- Summary bar showing count and average rating of filtered results
 - Responsive grid layout & dark theme styling

 ## Tech Stack